-With direct spend, procurement has traditionally spent its energy building and maintaining relationships with their company’s suppliers.
-So the direct procurement team at Spaceman Autos is very involved in building healthy long-term relationships with its suppliers.
-While with indirect spend, their focus is on managing spend more than it is on managing relationships: it’s much more about controlling costs than it is building relationships.
+With direct spend, procurement has traditionally spent its energy building and maintaining relationships with the company’s suppliers.
+While with indirect spend, their focus is on spend management more than on managing supplier relationships: it’s much more about controlling costs than building relationships.

 As you’d imagine, direct procurement deals with physical products, and physical products need to be kept in stock.
 So the direct procurement team has to account for a healthy inventory management strategy, whereas indirect procurement is entirely structured by demand.
 With indirect procurement, purchases are only made when they’re needed, limiting the need for inventory management.